SahilFruitwala/twi-js/README.md

 ```javascript
 try {

   const twitter = new Twitter(search_keywords, bearer_token, pages, options);
   twitter.fetchData();

 } catch (error) {
   console.log(error);
 }
 ```

 #### Arguments

-1. search_keywords
-   list of all keywords, hashtags 2. and users
+1. search_keywords: List of all keywords, hashtags and users
-2. bearer_token
-   Beare token
+2. bearer_token: Beare token
-3. pages
-   number of times you want to search
+3. pages: Number of times you want to search
-4. options
-   options contains lot of filters
+4. options: Options contains lot of filters

-Options Arguments
+#### Options Argument

 Options is an object which contains other objects and values.
 Options contains following properties: